 After Hours Answering Service Companies.

 What they cost.
 What they do.
-Where a $2,000 owned AI rig fits instead.
+Where an owned AI rig fits instead.

 Most after hours answering service companies in the top SERP run the same business model — monthly subscription, per-minute on top, human operators reading your script.
 The differences are mostly cosmetic: branding, dashboard depth, contract length, on-shore vs off-shore.
 Below is the honest comparison and where the Pulp rig fits as a fourth option for shops that want to own the build instead of rent it.